If you’re a sole trader, contractor, in a partnership or own a

 Jon, a science teacher, is offered a permanent job at an area school near Cromwell.
 He tells the acting principal he’d like to look over the collective agreement before signing his letter of offer.
 The principal agrees.

-Whether you’re paying staff for holiday, parental or sick leave, our guide helps you get it right.
+Whether you’re paying staff for holiday, parental or sick leave, our introduction to holidays and leave helps you get it right.

 It's about creating a work environment where everyone behaves in a safe and healthy way.
 Here's how to get everyone involved in H&S.